tgvaughan/feast/README.md

     IsLabelledNewick="true" adjustTipHeights="false" .../>
 ```

-Note that for Nexus files, only the first tree encountered in the first
+The optional attribute `treeIndex` can be used to specify the index (starting
-trees block is read.
-Also, the translate block or command is completely
+from zero) of the tree to read from the file.

-ignored for now.
+For Nexus files, only the first trees block encountered is processed.

-They are both thin wrappers around `TreeParser`, so all of the various inputs
+Both classes are thin wrappers around `TreeParser`, so all of the various inputs
 supported by that class are also supported.

 TraitSetFromTaxonSet